Paradise Lost (Agents of S.H.I.E.L.D.): Plot

-A terrified Malick confides in a disbelieving Stephanie that he will soon be killed by Hive, according to the vision Hinton showed him.
+A terrified Malick confides in a disbelieving Stephanie Malick that he will soon be killed by Hive, according to the vision Charles Hinton showed him.
 Hive visits the Malicks' home to arrange a meeting of Hydra's inner circle, revealing himself to them as proof he is indeed the one he professes to be, he morphs into his true tentacled form, leaving them all agape.
 He also tells Stephanie of her father's betrayal of Nathaniel, whose memories and persona he still retains.
 A distraught Stephanie, disappointed she's been lied to all these years, tells Hive to punish Malick however he sees fit, and as Malick watches, Hive kisses Stephanie, unleashing his parasites into her body and killing her from the inside.
 "Now you understand sacrifice", Hive tells a shock-stricken Malick.
-Meanwhile, Giyera is captured at the agricultural company, after May defeats him in a fight.
-However he later breaks free of containment and telekinetically flies the plane to Malick's headquarters in the Netherlands, with Coulson, May, Fitz, Simmons and Mack trapped on board.
-In response, Daisy and Lincoln decide to bring in Joey and Elena for a rescue mission.
+Meanwhile, Giyera is captured at the agricultural company, after Melinda May defeats him in a fight.
+However he later breaks free of containment and telekinetically flies the plane to Malick's headquarters in the Netherlands, with Coulson, May, Fitz, Simmons and Alphonso "Mack" Mackenzie trapped on board.
+In response, Daisy and Lincoln decide to bring in Joey Gutierrez and Elena Rodriguez for a rescue mission.

-In an end tag, Hive informs a grief-stricken and mutinous Malick of the SHIELD team's capture, and assures him that he has nothing further to fear, as Nathaniel has been avenged to Hive's satisfaction.
+In an end tag, Hive informs a grief-stricken and mutinous Malick of the S.H.I.E.L.D. team's capture, and assures him that he has nothing further to fear, as Nathaniel has been avenged to Hive's satisfaction.
 He places a hand on Malick's shoulder, and in Nathaniel's voice utters, "Together, till the end."